-While John exhorts us to abide or dwell in God (1 John 2:6), Jude exhorts us to keep ourselves in the love of God.
-The original word for keep means watch, guard, or keep your eye on.
-When false teachers are adding things to the gospel, we need to take care that we remain in our Father’s love.
+The original word for keep (tereo) means watch, guard, or keep your eye on.
+When false teachers are baiting traps with appeals to our flesh, we need to take care that we remain in our Father’s love.

-(b) Waiting anxiously.
+(c) Waiting anxiously.
 This is a poor translation since there is no word here that means anxiously.
 Rather, the word for waiting (prosdechomai) is repeated for emphasis.
-It is the waiting that is emphasized.
 In other Bibles this is translated as “expect and patiently wait” (AMP), “looking for” (KJV), and “waiting for” (ESV).
-It is waiting with eagerness (Rom.
-8:23, Php.
-3:20).
-We are eagerly looking forward to the Lord’s return, not waiting in fear and anxiety.
+We await the Lord’s return with eagerness and confidence not anxiety and fear.

-In his eschatological parables Jesus told stories of masters, noblemen, and bridegrooms being gone “a long time” (Matt.
+In his eschatological parables Jesus told stories of noblemen and bridegrooms being gone a long time (Matt.
 24:48, 25:5, 25:19).
-Since Jesus has been gone a long time, he exhorts us to “be like servants waiting for their master” (Luke 12:36).
+He was talking about himself.
+Jesus is the master who has been gone a long time.
+Our part is to “be like servants waiting for their master” (Luke 12:36).
 The need to wait is echoed by the epistle writers.
-“Wait eagerly for our adoption as sons” (Rom 8:23); “We hope for what we do not see, with perseverance we wait eagerly for it” (Rom 8:25); “We eagerly await a Savior” (Php 3:20); “Be patient brethren, until the coming of the Lord.
+“Wait eagerly for our adoption as sons” (Rom 8:23).
+“We hope for what we do not see, with perseverance we wait eagerly for it” (Rom 8:25).
+“We eagerly await a Savior” (Php 3:20).
+“Be patient brethren, until the coming of the Lord.
 The farmer waits…” (Jas.
 5:7).

 Jesus and every New Testament writer spoke of the need to wait patiently and eagerly for the Lord’s return.
 We are to be watchful and ready, but we are not to put life on hold.
 Plant trees and raise families, and do whatever God put you on this earth to do.
 Invest, build, dig deep and go long.
 Let your light shine so others may praise your Father in heaven.

-(c) Eternal life is not merely endless life; eternal life is divine life.
+(d) Eternal life is not merely endless life; eternal life is divine life.
 It is Christ living his life through you.
-Eternal life is living forever in union with Jesus; see entry for John 3:15.
+Eternal life is living forever in union with Jesus.
+See entry for John 3:15.

 Now to Him who is able to keep you from stumbling, and to make you stand in the presence of His glory blameless with great joy,

-It is Christ who sustains you (Rom.
-11:18), sanctifies you entirely (1 Th.
-5:23) and keeps you from stumbling.
-You can be confident that he will complete the good work he began in you (Php.
-1:6) and bring you safely to his heavenly kingdom (2 Tim.
+(a) Make you stand.
+It is Christ who sustains you, sanctifies you entirely and keeps you from stumbling (Rom.
+11:18, 1 Th.
+5:23).
+You can be confident that he will complete the good work he began in you and bring you safely to his heavenly kingdom (Php.
+1:6; 2 Tim.
 4:18).